 Your Volvo has been rust protected at the factory.
 On external surfaces a heavy coat of wear resistant material has been used, while on the internal surfaces a lighter rust inhibitor is used.
-The rust protection should be inspected regularly by your authorized Volvo dealer.
-Consult the Volvo pg.
-100 Paint touch-up

-Protection Limited Warranty found in your Warranty Information Booklet for additional terms and conditions.
+As part of your maintenance schedule, the rust protection should be inspected regularly by your authorized Volvo dealer.
+Consult the Volvo Corrosion Protection Limited Warranty found in your Warranty Information Booklet for additional terms and conditions.